apptainer/singularity-userdocs/security.rst

 *****************

-The `Container Library <https://cloud.sylabs.io/library>`_ allows users to store and share Singularity container images in the Singularity Image Format (SIF).
+The `Container Library <https://cloud.sylabs.io/library>`_ allows users to store and share apptainer container images in the apptainer Image Format (SIF).
 A web front-end allows users to create new projects within the Container Library, edit documentation associated with container images, and discover container images published by their peers.